Marcelomhq/OracleOne/Candidate Phase/Javascript/Challenge Amigo Secreto/challenge-amigo-secreto_pt-main/README.en.md

 ## 📝 How It Works
-Enter participant names separated one by one, remembering that it's only accepter names with letters from A-Z or a-z, so, no numbers or any other special character
+Enter participant names, remembering that it's only accepted names with letters from A-Z or a-z, so, no numbers or any other special character

 Click "Sortear" to generate the winner